Dan Muse: USA Hockey National Team Development Program

 Shortly after his departure from Nashville, Muse joined the USA Hockey National Team Development Program (NTDP) as a coach.
 Muse initially served as head coach of the under-18 team during the 2020–21 USHL season and 2021 World U18 Championships, before switching to the under-17 team for the 2021–22 season.
 Upon his return to the under-18 team for the 2022–23 season, Muse led the team to an NTDP record-setting 16 wins over NCAA opponents, with 15 over Division I opponents.
 Muse was praised for his time with the NTDP by NHL entry draft prospects including Ryan Leonard, Oliver Moore, and Will Smith, and coached multiple other future NHL players, including Logan Cooley and Rutger McGroarty.

 New York Rangers

 Ahead of the 2023–24 season, Muse rejoined Peter Laviolette as an assistant coach with the New York Rangers.
 Once again coaching the penalty kill, Muse helped the Rangers to the Presidents' Trophy in his first season, though Laviolette was again fired following the 2024–25 season.
 Despite this, Muse was reportedly offered the opportunity to interview with the new Rangers coaching staff.

 Pittsburgh Penguins

 On June 4, 2025, Muse was named head coach of the NHL's Pittsburgh Penguins, succeeding Mike Sullivan as the 23rd head coach in franchise history.
+The Penguins had missed the playoffs for the preceding three seasons, and expectations for the team in the 2025–26 season were generally considered modest.
+Muse's team significantly overperformed preseason predictions, finishing second in the Metropolitan Division with a 41–25–16 record, and scoring the third-most goals in the league.
+In recognition of his achievements, Muse was a finalist for the Jack Adams Award, given to the NHL's best coach.
+The Penguins qualified to the 2026 Stanley Cup playoffs, their first postseason berth in four years, but lost to the Philadelphia Flyers in the first round.